 I would also add that it is important not to spread yourself too thin – it is important that you can to recognise the work capacity that you have and to utilise external law firms where required, whilst always managing the legal budget that you have.

 Firstly, you need something that stands out on a CV when applying beyond the grades you have.
-I think it’s important to have secured relevant experience working in the types of business that you would like to pursue in an in-house role.
+I think it’s important to have secured relevant experience working in the types of business that you would like to pursue in an in-house role, especially if you’re seeking to become an in-house corporate lawyer.
+Commercial awareness is also very important.